andrasq/node-restiq/Readme.md

 - describe the built-in restify compatibily adapter
 - add an `app.after` stack to do common post-success processing
 - urldecode path params too (to allow embedded /)
+- make restiq apps emit the underlying http server events
+- make RestifyqRest only relay events if listened for (to maintain correct semantics)
+- write requireParams(opts) that returns a middleware function that looks for required/optional/unknown params